Code-Institute-Submissions/milestone-project-119/README.md

 The primary colour, Alice Blue (DFE8F1), was used throughout the pages to give the whole site consistency.
 I used a coloured background after receiving feedback from my Milestone 1 Project about having the majority of text on a white background.
-I found that it gives the page a nicer overall feeling.<br>
+I found that it gives the page a nicer overall feeling and makes the text less harsh on the eye and therefoere easier to read.<br>
-I made the navbar transparent, until the user scrolls below a set amount of pixels, where the navbar would turn, White (FFFFFF), showing a clear contrast between the navbar and the rest of the page.
-This allows the user to easily use the navbar for navigation around the site.<br>
+I made the navbar transparent until the user scrolls below a set amount of pixels.
+At this point the navbar turns White (FFFFFF) showing a clear contrast between the navbar and the rest of the page and ensures the text of the navbar isn't marred by any background images.
+This allows the user to easily read and use the navbar for navigation around the site.<br>
 The secondary colour, Antique White (F8E5D0), was used only in the footer to give a sense of the beaches and golden sand.
 This broke away well from the rest of the page, making it clear to the user that they are at the bottom of the page.
-It also gave a nice contrast to the rest of the colours used on the page, complimenting one another.<br>
+It also worked well with the rest of the colours used on the page, complimenting them and feeding into the beachy feel I wanted to create.<br>
-Throughout the site, I used Viridian Green (01A1B1) s my accent colour.
+Throughout the site, I used Viridian Green (01A1B1) as my accent colour.
 This colour was pulled from the ocean of the hero image used on my home page.
-I used this colour for all headings, all buttons across the pages, the back to top button, the social links in the footer, and any active text, ie the current page the user is on.
-I then took this colour and made it a slighlty darker shade, Cadet Blue (61999E), to be used when all of the buttons were hovered over to give the user clarification when they are able to interact with a button.<br>
+I used this colour for all headings, all buttons across the pages, the back-to-top button, the social links in the footer, and any active text, i.e. the current page the user is on.
+I then took this colour and made it a slighlty darker shade, Cadet Blue (61999E), to be used when all of the buttons were hovered over to provide the user and let them know they are able to interact with a button.<br>
 I opted for Black (00000) as my text colour to make sure all the words clear and easy to read.
 As stated above, the headers and the current active page shown on the navbar where the accent colour.